Helpful information about licenses

 Information about applicable license terms may be present in descriptive form, such as a statement in a README, the project webpage, metadata intended for a downstream packaging system or package repository, or in a file dedicated to explaining the license terms.

-It is unfortunately rather common for this sort of information to be inconsistent with or contradict other license information elsewhere.
+Unfortunately, it is rather common for this sort of information to be inconsistent with or contradict other license information elsewhere.
 While it’s difficult to give general guidance on this situation, you generally cannot ignore license information that is "closer" to the code (for example, a license notice in a source file) even if it might seem to be contradicted by license information "further" from the code (for example, a license statement in a top-level README or on a project website).